create3000/x_ite/docs/index.md

 ### contextMenu

 A Boolean value (`true` or `false`) to indicate whether a context menu should be displayed on right click.
 The default value for the contextMenu attribute is `true`.
+The context menu can also be extended, [see here](#extending-the-context-menu).
 {: .notice}

 ### notifications